Date cultivation in Dar al-Manasir: Mishriq (مشرق)

 Mishriq dates are the most common and cherished variety in Dar al-Manasir.
 Two types are differentiated; Wad Laqai and the more common Wad Khatib, formerly also called Umm Laqai and Umm Khatib.
 Both types are non-Nubian and originate in the area.
 Mishriq trees require more watering than other palm trees.

 Wad Laqai (ود لقاي)

 The Wad Laqai type is mostly found in the upstream end of Dar al-Manasir and in the neighbouring Rubatab Country around Abu Hammed.
 According to Yusif (1995:274) its full name is al-Mashriq Walid Laqai (المشرق ولد لقاي) which would literally translate "to the East of the son of Laqai".
-The author further states that this variety has been introduced by the son of a person called Laqai, who imported it from Higaz in Saudi Arabia where the dates are called Sukari (السكري).
+The author further states that this variety has been introduced by the son of a person called Laqai, who imported it from Hejaz in Saudi Arabia where the dates are called Sukari (السكري).
 Wad Laqai has been apparently introduced to Sudan in the vicinity of the Island of Muqrat.